DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

   services.AddSingleton<StorageCleanerSettings>(storageCleanerSettings);
   ```

-  > Keep in mind that .NET is a managed environment, so data unloaded to the disk storage and removed from cache remains in memory until the garbage collection runs.
+  > Keep in mind that .NET is a managed environment, so data saved to the disk storage and removed from cache remains in memory until the garbage collection runs.
 Refer to the [Fundamentals of garbage collection](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals) article for more information.

 ## Manage Database Connections

 DevExpress reporting components are configured to retrieve database connections from the application configuration file.
 This mechanism is secure: the serialized report contains only the connection name and not the connection string itself.
-If you implement a custom connection provider to customize this mechanism (for example, to filter the list of connections), ensure that you serialize data connections by name and do not pass connection parameters to the client.
+If you implement a custom connection provider to customize this mechanism (for example, to filter the list of connections), ensure that you serialize only the data connection's name and do not pass connection parameters to the client.

 Reporting services obtain an IConnectionProviderFactory and IDataSourceWizardConnectionStringsProvide through Dependency Injection.
 To learn how to implement these services, refer to the following example project's files:

 - [Services/Reporting/CustomSqlDataConnectionProviderFactory.cs](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/blob/master/AspNetCore.Reporting.BestPractices/Services/Reporting/CustomSqlDataConnectionProviderFactory.cs)
 - [Services/Reporting/CustomSqlDataSourceWizardConnectionStringsProvider.cs](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/blob/master/AspNetCore.Reporting.BestPractices/Services/Reporting/CustomSqlDataSourceWizardConnectionStringsProvider.cs)

-To ensure that encrypted connection parameters for SqlDataSource instances are not passed to the client, return 'null' from the `IDataSourceWizardConnectionStringsProvider.GetDataConnectionParameters` method implementation:
+To ensure that encrypted connection parameters for SqlDataSource instances are not passed to the client, return `null` from the `IDataSourceWizardConnectionStringsProvider.GetDataConnectionParameters` method's implementation:

 ```cs
 public DataConnectionParametersBase GetDataConnectionParameters(string name) {